Cucho Hernández: 2022 season

 On 21 June 2022, Hernández agreed to join Major League Soccer club Columbus Crew for a club-record fee of USD $10 million, joining as a Young Designated Player when the secondary transfer window would open on 7 July 2022.
-Hernández made his debut on 9 July 2022, coming off the bench in the 62nd minute to score the game winning goal against Chicago Fire FC.
-The following two matches, both coming off the bench as second half substitutions, Hernández added three additional goals, becoming the first player in MLS history to score four goals in under 90 minutes.
+Hernández made his debut on 9 July 2022, coming off the bench to score the game winning goal against Chicago Fire.
+He would score a brace in the following match in a 2–2 draw vs D.C.
+United, once again coming off the bench, before getting his first start in MLS versus Hell is Real rivals FC Cincinnati, scoring in the 16th minute of an eventual 2–0 victory, becoming the first player in MLS history to score four goals in under 90 minutes.
 On 29 September 2022, it was announced that Hernández had been suspended one match for the use of offensive language in Columbus' match against the Portland Timbers on 18 September.
+Hernández would end his first season in Major League Soccer with nine goals in 16 total appearances for his new club.